 In 2017, a new actor emerged—the Municipal Regeneration Agency (MRA).
 Funded partly by the URA and partly by the municipality, they mediate between the municipality, developers and residents to promote urban regeneration in Beersheba’s old quarters.
-While their work focuses on residential regeneration, they also promote ‘soft regeneration’ to improve quality of life in terms of commercial activity and community building, which they hope would increase land values.
+While their work focuses on residential regeneration, they also promote “soft regeneration” to improve quality of life in terms of commercial activity and community building, which they hope would increase land values.
 While improvements are bound to increase prices and cause gentrification, they will enable sustainable redevelopment in the least attractive areas too (interviews with council employees, 27.3.19 & 31.3.19).
-This is because Israel’s current urban renewal mechanisms rely on private investment (Alster and Avni, forthcoming; Carmon, 1999), incentivising developers with tax breaks and building rights (Geva and Rosen, 2018; Rosen, 2016).
+This is because Israel’s current urban renewal mechanisms rely on private investment (Alster & Avni, forthcoming; Carmon, 1999), incentivising developers with tax breaks and building rights (Geva & Rosen, 2018; Rosen, 2016).
 This means that for redevelopment in Gimel’s most deprived areas to be economically viable, each existing housing unit needs to be replaced by eight, exceeding the area’s carrying capacity (on changing concepts of viability and value capture see Catney and Henneberry, 2019).
 These areas are currently excluded from the masterplan, awaiting nearby change, higher land prices and a comprehensive redevelopment plan.
 In the meantime, they may only receive external renovations through the Ministry of Housing Neighbourhood Regeneration Scheme, an intervention that has already been tried in the 1980s.

 The keystone project, planners agree, will be the regeneration of the Orot centre.
 Orot was the local cinema from 1960–1989.
-Built in a brutalist architectural style and located centrally, this unique building had stood abandoned for the past 32 years (see images 1 and 2).
-The municipality sold it to a private developer, who planned to raze it and build a high-rise, shopping centre and park instead (interview, 24.12.18).
+Built in a brutalist architectural style and located centrally, this unique building had stood abandoned for the past 32 years (see Images 1 and 2).
+The municipality sold it to a private developer, who planned to raze it and build a high-rise, shopping centre and park instead (Interview, 24.12.18).
 Public uproar, alongside Gimel’s planning process, led the municipality to cancel the sale and issue a call for a redevelopment plan for the Orot area.
-This plan, in 2021 still in the planning process, will preserve the building for public purposes, apply ‘Raze and Rebuild’ regeneration mechanism for surrounding buildings and the commercial centre and construct new buildings on empty lots.
+This plan, in 2021 still in the planning process, will preserve the building for public purposes, apply “Raze and Rebuild” regeneration mechanism for surrounding buildings and the commercial centre and construct new buildings on empty lots.
 While years will pass before it materialises, it will lead the way for the next phases.

 IMAGES 2 & 3 HERE